skaramje/PacManGame/README.md

 For any questions, find me on [linkedin](https://www.linkedin.com/in/simrat-karamjeet/)

 ## Roadmap:
-This is a learning project on the Udemy course by Laurence Svekis "JavaScript DOM Pacman Game Project Learn JavaScript Code"
+This project is for educational purposes based on the Udemy course by Laurence Svekis "JavaScript DOM Pacman Game Project Learn JavaScript Code"

 ## License
 This project is licensed under the [Udemy Intellectual Property Policy](https://www.udemy.com/terms/)